tchiiikun/TME_PNL/TP_07/tp7_rapport_william_fabre.md

 [   56.037509] Monitoring module unloaded

 /**
 * ksize - get the actual amount of memory allocated for a given object
 * @objp: Pointer to the object
+* objp);
 *
 * kmalloc may internally round up allocations and return more memory
 * than requested. ksize() can be used to determine the actual amount of
 * memory allocated.
 The caller may use this additional memory, even though
 * a smaller amount of memory was initially specified with the kmalloc call.
 * The caller must guarantee that objp points to a valid object previously
 * allocated with either kmalloc() or kmem_cache_alloc().
 The object
 * must not be freed during the duration of the call.
 */
-size_t ksize(const void *objp);

 On aligne sur les puissances de 2 donc vu que notre strcture est desaligne et fait 40 oct on va realigner sur du 64 pour qu'en memoire ce soit toujours